tafcosta/vorolite-cpp/README.md

 2. **Run the ray tracing**:
 - `./vorolite`

-3. **Output**: The program will generate an output file named `ray_output.txt`, which contains various results, including column densities and ray directions.
+3. **Output**: The program will generate an output file named `ray_output.txt`, which contains various results, including column densities, ray directions and number of cells traversed by each ray.